Namanrockzzz/NewsBot_for_Telegram_on_localhost/README.md

 Properties of this robot :-
   - Can be a little chatty sometimes.
   - Keeps you up to date with the latest news.
-  - You can specify it your topic of interest to get news that excites you.
+  - You can specify it your topic of interest to get the news that excites you the most.